Cardiff School of Management>Courses>Business and Management (with specialist pathways) - BA (Hons) Degree

 • International People Management

-• Talent Resourcing & Development
+• Talent Resourcing and Development

 • International Trade Law